Addiction

-Addiction is a neuropsychological disorder characterized by a persistent and intense urge to use a drug or engage in a behavior that produces natural reward, despite substantial harm and other negative consequences.
-Repetitive drug use can alter brain function in synapses similar to natural rewards like food or falling in love in ways that perpetuate craving and weakens self-control for people with pre-existing vulnerabilities.
-This phenomenon – drugs reshaping brain function – has led to an understanding of addiction as a brain disorder with a complex variety of psychosocial as well as neurobiological factors that are implicated in the development of addiction.
-While mice given cocaine showed the compulsive and involuntary nature of addiction, (Note: In other words, a person cannot control the neurobiological processes that occur in the body in response to using an addictive drug.
-A person can make a voluntary choice to, for example, start using a drug (or not), or to seek help after becoming addicted, although resisting the urge to use drug(s) becomes increasingly difficult as addiction worsens.
-See for detailed discussion.) for humans this is more complex, related to behavior or personality traits.
+Addiction is a neuropsychological disorder characterized by a persistent and intense urge to use a drug or engage in a behavior that produces an immediate psychological reward, despite substantial harm and other negative consequences.
+Repeated substance use produces long-lasting changes in brain networks involved in reward, executive function, stress reactivity and mood.
+These changes underlie both the intense drive to use a substance and the reduced capacity to control that urge.
+(Note: In other words, a person cannot control the neurobiological processes that occur in the body in response to using an addictive drug.
+A person can make a voluntary choice to, for example, start using a drug (or not), or to seek help after becoming addicted.
+However, resisting the urge to use drug(s) becomes increasingly difficult as addiction worsens.
+See for detailed discussion.)
+It is therefore understood as a brain disorder arising from a complex mix of psychosocial and neurobiological factors.
+A number of researchers argue that this framing is incomplete, and that addiction is better understood as learned behavior shaped by choice and social context.